Paper Mario: Sticker Star

 User Rating: Be the first one !

-Amid festivities celebrating the passage of the famous Sticker Star, Bowser performs the only action expressly forbidden by local conventions – touching the star –resulting in its shattering and the spread of chaos throughout the Mushroom Kingdom.
-Mario, then, needs to join Kersti, the guardian of the stickers, and collect all the star pieces before it’s too late.
+The plot is pretty simple.
+Amid festivities celebrating the passage of the famous Sticker Star over the city of Decalburg, Bowser – that rascal – performs the only action expressly forbidden by local conventions – touching the star – which results in its shattering and the spread of chaos throughout the Mushroom Kingdom.
+Mario, then, needs to join Kersti, the guardian of stickers, and collect all the star pieces before it’s too late.

 The world of Paper Mario is completely built around paper, with the characters and environments being flat and foldable.
-The presentation of this universe in Sticker Star is both creative and adorable, with buildings flattened and stuck by tape, enemies bending over to form paper planes, and crumpled characters hiding in trash cans – even Mario’s head bends forward as he enters a sauna, with his body becoming looser with the humidity.
+Sticker Star leverages that to build a whimsical, adorable atmosphere, where buildings are occasionally flattened and stuck by tape, enemies bend over to form paper planes, and crumpled characters are found hiding in trash cans – even Mario’s head bends forward as he enters a sauna, with his body becoming wobblier with the humidity.
+Pierre has no qualms with the game’s presentation, though; it’s everything else that fuels his anger and propels him to prowl Paris’ rooftops at night, looking for some innocent soul to pay for humanity’s sin of putting Sticker Star into the world.

+Precisely because they are common everyday objects known to anyone, their implementation can be pretty intuitive.
 The boss of the second world, for example, is a Pokey, an enemy made up of several spiked balls stacked on top of each other.
-The fight takes place in a baseball stadium and we have at our disposal the stickers of a faucet, a bowling ball, a fan, and a baseball bat.
-Common sense alone is enough to figure out which sticker to use, but any player who experiments with the baseball bat in a common battle will also realize that the resulting animation is the same as the background of the stadium during the battle with Pokey.
-In Stage 5-1, meanwhile, we are faced with an area cluttered with paper that needs to be cleaned.
+The fight takes place in a baseball stadium, and we have at our disposal the stickers of a faucet, a bowling ball, a fan, and a baseball bat.
+Common sense alone is enough to figure out which sticker to use (hint: it’s not the faucet), but if we had tried to use the baseball bat in a common battle before, we would also now recognize the Pokey stadium as the same one from the resulting animation.
+In Stage 5-1, meanwhile, we come across an area cluttered with paper that needs to be swept away.
 We have in our inventory a goat, a refrigerator, a car engine, and a vacuum cleaner.
-In a humorous touch, in addition to the vacuum cleaner, the goat also works, chewing all the paper.
+In a humorous touch, in addition to the vacuum cleaner, the goat also works, chewing up all the paper.

-The problem only comes if players try to face Pokey without the baseball bat, which would prevent them from winning the battle entirely, or enter the 5-1 stage without the goat or the vacuum cleaner.
-To circumvent this, Intelligent Systems classifies these special stickers into groups, which can be identified both by the color on the bottom of the sticker and in the main city museum, Decaulburg.
-So, a rolled-up newspaper and a toy bat have the same class as the baseball bat and can therefore be used to defeat Pokey.
+But it’s possible to arrive at these crucial moments without the necessary stickers, if we are not careful.
+So, when Pierre went to face Pokey without the baseball bat and entered the 5-1 level without the goat and the vacuum cleaner, Paris was struck by a brutal string of murders that lasted for weeks and remain unsolved to this day.
+To circumvent similar tragedies, the game classifies these special stickers into groups, which can be identified both by the color on the bottom of the sticker and in the museum in Decalburg.
+A rolled-up newspaper and a toy bat share the same class as the baseball bat and, therefore, can be used to defeat Pokey, too.
+However, especially early on, it’s not always possible to acquire alternatives to the main required stickers, leading to some frustrating moments.

-Besides that, the level design is completely geared towards exploration.
-Achieving the star at the end of the stages may be the main challenge, but failing to investigate every corner means losing valuable rewards that are sometimes indispensable to progress in the adventure.
-The hidden place of these secrets is carefully hinted at with subtle visual cues – such as a suspicious ray of light in the background of a certain area.
+To remedy that, the level design is completely geared towards exploration.
+Achieving the star at the end of levels may be the main challenge, but failing to investigate every corner means losing valuable rewards that are sometimes indispensable to progress in the adventure.
+And these secret places are always carefully hinted at with subtle visual cues – such as a suspicious ray of light in the background of a certain area.

-Avoiding battles is an even worse crime than failing to explore, as instead of providing experience points, each victory congratulates us with coins.
-These coins are needed to buy new stickers, and retrieve the special ones – thus guaranteeing the necessary experimentation with them –, and they even allow the use of more than one sticker per round in battle, an essential tactic late in the game that can cost more than 90 coins.
+Avoiding battles is punished even more than failing to explore, since instead of providing experience points, each victory congratulates us with coins, which we can spend to buy new stickers and retrieve the special ones – thus guaranteeing the necessary experimentation with them.
+They also allow the use of more than one sticker per round in battle, an essential tactic late in the game that can cost more than 90 coins.

-Paper Mario: Sticker Star is a game that lives up to the series’ good reputation even if it abandons everything it stands for.
-It’s a merciless puzzle-oriented exploration game that would have benefited from a more ambitious narrative.
+Paper Mario: Sticker Star is a merciless, puzzle-oriented exploration game that lives up to the series’ good reputation, even if it abandons everything it stands for.
+But yes, it could have benefited from a more ambitious narrative.
+I said the thing, Pierre, please, spare my life.
+Please!
+Pierre, I meant it!
+Please, Pier

 January 11, 2025.